govind05/Burger-builder/README.md

 # Burger-builder
 A single page application created using React and Redux.
-An application for Building your own burger and ordering it.
+Its an application for Building your own burger and ordering it.